Daripalli Ramaiah: Social forestry campaign

 As a campaigner of social forestry for more than five decades, Ramaiah himself could not recall when it all started exactly.
 He remembered vaguely that as a child, he often saw his mother saving the seeds of vegetable plants for the next growing season.
 Ever since he was a child, he was collecting seeds of native trees such as Sandalwood, Albizia saman, Ficus religiosa, Aegle marmelos, Neolamarckia cadamba and many more in his mission to cover every barren land with trees.

 Ramaiah believed in seed as the solution to human well-being.
 "Of all the species that consider the Earth as their home, the most exalted is the human being.
 He supposedly has intellect, can think, can do and can get things done.
 Nature has bestowed her choicest blessings on this form of life.
 Therefore, we have a duty towards nature.
 Protect the nature; protect everything created by God, for the posterity", said Ramaiah.
 He sold his 3 acres of land to buy more saplings and seeds.

 Modus operandi

-Ramaiah transformed the famous quote "Plant a tree and save a life" into action rather than lecturing the benefits.
-Locals knew him as a man with pockets full of seeds and who pedalled miles together with an overload of saplings on his bicycle.
-He truly recognised the need to plant trees to save the environment and desperately planted saplings in each and every barren lot of land he passed by.
-Sometimes he was accompanied by his wife and children from local schools.
-Though he never had any formal education, Ramaiah in his pursuit read a great many books on trees and the process of planting trees.
-He was considered a walking encyclopedia on plants.
+Ramaiah planted trees and saplings in various locations.
+He transported saplings by bicycle and carried seeds.
+He was accompanied at times by his wife and students from local schools.
+Although he had no formal education, Ramaiah read books regarding trees and the planting process.